acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

 ---
-title: 2024-09-30 Weekly Update - Cleaning git history, blog updates, and new command line tools
+title: 2024-09-30 Weekly Update - Cleaning git history, blog meta-updates, and new developer line tools
 date: 2024-09-30
 description: Sabbatical Week 14 - Removing sensitive content from your git history, framework and title format updates for the blog, and new tools I've started using over the last 3 months.
 tag: git, neovim, meta, uv, weekly-update